Rubyx-IO/d6-developer-portal/index.md

 ### API request

-The section below summarizes the elements described on the Google's webpage: [Quickstart: Using client libraries page](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries#client-libraries-install-python).
+Most of the following section is taken from Google's documentation described on the Google's webpage [Quickstart: Using client libraries page](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries#client-libraries-install-python).

 #### Authentication